Edmond post office shooting: Memorial

 The Yellow Ribbon Memorial is a commemorative outdoor structure dedicated to the victims of the Edmond, Oklahoma post office shooting.
 Dedicated on May 29, 1989, it is located outside the post office's main entry to the south.
 The memorial contains the bronze statue of a man and a woman standing atop the fountain's center base and holding the ribbon whose bow is attached to the base.
 To represent the fourteen victims killed in the shooting, the fountain contains fourteen water jets and a plaque on the front of the base listing their names.

-The memorial was built by the Edmond community and the United States Postal Services; the statue was created by sculptor Richard Muno (1939–2015).
+The memorial was built by the Edmond community and the United States Postal Service; the statue was created by sculptor Richard Muno (1939–2015).
 Community members have gathered at the memorial to commemorate the victims, especially on the 25th (2011) and 30th (2016) anniversaries.

 The memorial was surveyed in May 1996 as "well maintained", categorized by the Smithsonian American Art Museum.
 Over the years, the memorial slowly deteriorated with apparent "cracks in the concrete".
 Throughout the early 2010s, operations of the fountain were halted for, according to USPS, "a damaged water supply line".
 As of 2016, the fountain still operates seasonally.